MaterializeInc/materialize/doc/user/content/manage/user-management/rbac-tutorial.md

   The `inherit`, `create_role`, `create_db`, and `create_cluster` are the
   role attributes assigned to a role when it is created.
-These attributes determine the system-level permissions of a role and do not impact object-level privileges.
+These attributes determine the system-level privileges of a role and do not impact object-level privileges.

   * `INHERIT` is set to true by default and allows roles to inherit the privileges of roles it is a member of.